0dot0repeating/dakka/README.md

   roast everyone in front of you?
 Either way, the lancer has you covered.

-- The berserk pickup, now vacant due to the minigun changing spots, is now occupied by the **VAMPIRE SPHERE.** Every kill you make grants you health, and the less health you have, the more health you get back.
-Strong encouragement to stay in the fight and keep killing demons, don't you think?
+- The berserk pickup, now vacant due to the minigun changing spots, is now occupied by the **VAMPIRE SPHERE.** Every kill you make grants you health, with more health being granted for tougher enemies and being low on health yourself.
+  Good encouragement to stay in the fight and keep killing demons, don't you think?

 - [The HUD isn't ugly anymore!](https://imgur.com/a/VLIrg) Seriously, what was I *thinking* with those rounded corners and that awful alignment?